 Gwyneth Lewis is a world-renowned poet and author, and was Wales’ first National Poet.
-In the first of our second series of Writers’ Rooms, we look into the private work spaces of Wales’ top writers.
+Gwyneth has written the first of our second series of Writers’ Rooms, where we look into the private work spaces of Wales’ top writers.

 My husband accuses me of making ‘nests’ all round the house for writing.
 Each one is usually a corner with some cushions, a rug and a place to pile books and papers.
 These temporary studies are for guerrilla writing, when I’m not officially meant to be doing it.
 More formal work happens in this study.
 When we moved into the house twenty-four years ago, I had shelves for books made before we had any furniture downstairs.
 They delivered a sofa two years later and asked if we’d sat down at all during that time.
 So this particular nest has taken shape over quarter of a century.